 The first idea was Path Of The Writer

 .
 In 2014 I transitioned from business owner to freelancer and I wrote a book about it.
 Well, I'm on the journey to becoming a screenplay writer

 and it looks like I'm going to traverse several mediums of writing before I get there.
 With this experience and expertise developing, it makes sense that I help others move towards building a financially sustainable writing career.
 My first inclination with this book is to structure it around the journey I've made so far, and expect to make as it continues.
 It's very much an organic journey to the destination.

-The second book idea where I bought the domain was Path Of The Founder
+The second book idea where I bought the domain was Path Of The Founder (now the Jump)

 .
 The intent behind this book is to take the lessons I've learned from my marketing company